plone/plone.app.jquerytools/README.txt

       redirect option to specify the full target URL.
 You may also supply a callback function that returns a URL.
 The overlay helper will call the function with the overlay element as an argument.

+    * beforepost: you may specify a function that will be called before the AJAX form posting.
+The form submit event is passed to the function.

+    * afterpost: you may specify a function that will be called immediately after the AJAX load of the post response.
+The function will be passed an element containing the returned HTML as a jQuery object.
+This callback occurs before any other processing of the response.

 AJAX
 ----